Cocoon Room 2-3 year olds

 Children generally have a sleep in the afternoon however we follow your child’s sleeping pattern so we can be flexible with times.
 Sleep time takes place in the sleep room and its usually the key person who will support the children at this key time.
 If your child needs a comforter for naps such as a dummy please bring these in with you.

-· We have full day care places for children aged from one to three.
+· We have full day care places for children aged from Two to three.

 · We also have places for children who are eligible for Haringey’s Free for Two’s programme.